antonioInd/i4trust-marketplace/README.md

 In order to deploy all components, simply create a branch which is named differently than `main`.
 The GitHub action will deploy all components to the namespace `i4t-mp-{BRANCH_NAME}`.

+* Branches named `no-deploy/**` will not be deployed.
+This is useful in the case that one first wants to develop a new configuration without deploying it immediately.
+For deployment after finishing the development, one simply creates a branch out of the `no-deploy/**` branch named differently than `main` and `no-deploy/**`.

 Routes for externally exposed services are automatically created and hostnames are set dynamically.
 In order to retrieve the created hostnames, one can run, e.g.,
 ```shell